Overwhelmed with debt? A debt repayment plan is a good place to start.

 There are two ways to implement the loan payoff calculator:

-- To determine the amount of time it will take to fully repay your loan given a certain monthly payment
+Loan amount: To determine the amount of time it will take to fully repay your loan given a certain monthly payment

-- To figure out how much you’ll need to pay each month to finish repaying your loan in a certain amount of time.
+Loan APR (interest rate): To figure out how much you’ll need to pay each month to finish repaying your loan in a certain amount of time.

 Plug in the amount you owe, or the loan amount.
 For example, let’s say you have a $20,000 loan.
 Add in your annual percentage rate (APR).
 In this example, we’ll say it’s 10%.

-If you’re using the first approach of calculating by loan term, you’ll also need to select the number of months of your term.
+You'll also need to select the number of months of your term.
 From there, you can add in additional payments to see how much faster you can repay the loan.
 In this case, figure you’re putting an extra $200 toward your loan with a 60-month loan term.

+You’d see your estimated monthly payment: $424.94.
 And the amount of interest you’ll pay over time: $5,296.40.